ratopi/erlang_cowboy_elm/README.md

 # ece - Erlang Cowboy Elm

-An example web application with an Erlang-Cowboy-BackEnd and an Elm-FrontEnd.
+An stupid simple example web application with an Erlang-Cowboy-BackEnd and an Elm-FrontEnd.

-## Build

-    $ rebar3 compile
+Increment and decrement a value on the server.

-## Test
+## Run

-	$ rebar3 ct
+    $ rebar3 shell